dearhive/MashShare/readme.txt

 * Use of sharp and crisp clear font Social Media Icons instead Social Media Icons images
 * Button 'extra content' for content slider subcribe forms or any other content New: Use a link behind the Subscribe button instead the toggle slider
 * Complete rewrite of CSS for easier modifications
-* Improved Mashshare Social Media extension system
+* Improved MashShare Social Media extension system
-* Improved backend, new Mashshare Social Media Add-On page
+* Improved backend, new MashShare Social Media Add-On page
 * Multi language capable, *.po files
 * Change color of share counts via setting
 * Count up animation for share buttons counts (Does not work for shortcodes and on blog pages)